deexsunts/studyplanner-1/README.md

  # CAUTION
- the exercise planner creates a template and you have to edit also the hour of the week (its kinda useless) and the today's hours (again, useless and can be commented out) they both exist in the daycalculator.py
+ the exercise planner creates a template and you have to edit it. also the hour of the week (useless)

+ #quick changelog
+ changed the planner so it would automatically save stuff down